KyKhaw/Text-based-game-GP/README.md

 3. Investigation and deduction

 ## Explanation of code requirement
-For each game set, the murderer and scenarios are decided randomly using a dice roll.
+1. For each game set, the murderer and scenarios are decided randomly using a dice roll.
+Hence, the player can play the game multiple times.
+2.
+3. The player can load game data such as the hints, clues and the map for the decudtion of the murderer in the meeting room.

-Using the command write to jot down the clues in a file, the player have obtained when exploring the mansion.
-The player can also use the command read to see the clues he/she has found to help them solve the case.
+4. Using the command write to jot down the clues in a file, the player have obtained when exploring the mansion.
+The player can also use the command read to see the clues he/she has found to help with their investigation.
+5.

 ## Non-standard C/C++ libraries used